awsdocs/aws-cost-management-user-guide/doc_source/create-cost-categories.md

 1. \(Optional\) To add a tag, choose **Add new resource tag** and enter a key and value\.

+1. \(Optional\) To add a lookback period for your cost category rules, choose the **Apply cost category rules starting any specified month from the previous 12 months** radio button, and select the month where you want to retroactively apply the rules\.

 1. Choose **Next**\.

 1. Choose **Define category values**\.